immanuelbint/shell-scripting/get-python/README.md

 ## Author

-Made by immanuelbint for fun, learning, and Linux scripting practice.
+Made by immanuelbint for learning, and Linux scripting practice.

 ---